-Enabling I/O for paths, controllers or array ports
+Enabling I/O for paths, controllers, array ports, or DMP nodes

-Enabling a controller allows a previously disabled path, HBA controller or array port to accept I/O again.
-This operation succeeds only if the path, controller or array port is accessible to the host, and I/O can be performed on it.
+Enabling a controller allows a previously disabled path, HBA controller, array port, or DMP node to accept I/O again.
+This operation succeeds only if the path, controller, array port, or DMP node is accessible to the host, and I/O can be performed on it.
 When connecting Active/Passive disk arrays, the enable operation results in failback of I/O to the primary path.
 The enable operation can also be used to allow I/O to the controllers on a system board that was previously detached.

-Note: From release 5.0 of VxVM, this operation is supported for controllers that are used to access disk arrays on which cluster-shareable disk groups are configured.
+Note: This operation is supported for controllers that are used to access disk arrays on which cluster-shareable disk groups are configured.